-Throwing light on the COVID positivity rate in the city, Prof. Salwan noted that in May, Indore’s positivity rate was 40 percent which has now come down to 0.7 percent, with the same resources, same people and the credit for this goes to effective leadership.
+Throwing light on the COVID positivity rate in the city, Prof. Salwan noted that in May, Indore’s positivity rate was 40 per cent which has now come down to 0.7 per cent, with the same resources, same people and the credit for this goes to effective leadership.

-‘The public sector not only is expected to craft and deliver high-quality public health systems during this pandemic but must also address the strains on the ordinarily routine process of governance.
+‘The public sector is not only expected to craft and deliver high-quality public health systems during this pandemic but must also address the strains on the ordinarily routine process of governance.
 An effective response to this pandemic thus requires effective administration which crucially depends on the effort and capacity of the millions of public sector workers from the front line to central administration; hence leadership plays a key role’, he said.